wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 Changes to access scope currently require the instance to be restarted with the new permissions, which changes the IP of the machine.

-### Notes on setting up a service account for authentication on the observatory-db machine.
+### Setting up a service account for authentication on the observatory-db machine.

 If you try to configure the gsutil with `gsutil config`, you might see:
 ```